 Carrie Hobbs Guiden, Executive Director of The Arc Tennessee

 "I have been doing pretty good.
 I enjoy my apartment so much and living in Nashville.
 I am loving being an IDEAL alumnus.
 I have so many friends in Murfreesboro, at Lipscomb and at Friendship House.
 I like my job as well.
-Next Tuesday, I will have worked at Fidelity Print for a year.
+Next Tuesday, I will have worked at Fidelity Print for over two years.
 I can hardly believe it."

 Zach Sutton, Friendship House Resident

 "I knew God could do it!
 Yesterday Bryshawn got his keys!
 With God, the possibilities are endless.
 When I was told that Bryshawn would be “limited,” as to what he could do or have, they didn’t know what God can do.
 He graduated in April and now he’s got his own apartment.
 Make no mistake.
 I’m not bragging.
 I’m just thankful.
 If you have a child or loved one with a disability, don’t let anyone tell you the CAN’Ts because with God you CAN.
 Ok, Shawn, it’s the real deal now and you’ve got bills!
 But I have no doubt you’ll be fine because God says so."

 "Thank you for letting me live at Friendship House.
 It’s so cool and I like it here."